in which mr. john spend the night in jail in a bright pink shirt

 Enter a couple of dickheads

-One evening we cut it close and were heading “home” to our overpass, where a number of the homeless had taken roost.
+One evening we cut it close and were heading “home” to our overpass, where a few the homeless had taken roost.
 It had just turned dark when I saw the flashing red lights, and I knew we were in the shit for breaking curfew.
 I chatted with the

 dickheads, law enforcement officers, explaining to them that we were caught in the food line and had to panhandle for gas money to get to our overpass.
 Initially, they were sympathetic to our situation and said we could go just as soon as they had run my license.